Uncertainty in Neural Networks: Approximately Bayesian Ensembling: Background

-Recent work in the Bayesian community, and independently in the RL community, has begun to explore an approach to Bayesian inference that will be novel to many readers.
-Roughly speaking, it exploits the fact that adding a regularisation term to a loss function returns maximum a posteriori (MAP) estimates of parameters.
+Recent work in the Bayesian community, and independently in the RL community, has begun to explore a novel approach to Bayesian inference.
+Roughly speaking, it exploits the fact that adding a regularisation term to a loss function returns a maximum a posteriori (MAP) parameter estimate - a point estimate of the Bayesian posterior.
 Injecting noise into this loss, either to targets or regularisation term, and sampling repeatedly (i.e. ensembling), produces a \textit{distribution} of MAP solutions mimicking that of the true posterior.
 This can be an efficient method to sample from high-dimensional posteriors \citep{Gu2007, Chen2012, Bardsley2018}.

-Whilst it is straightforward to select the noise distribution that produces exact inference in linear regression models, there is difficulty in transferring this idea to more complex settings, such as NNs.
-Directly applying the noise distribution from the linear case to NNs has had some empirical success, despite not reproducing the true posterior \citep{Lu2017, Osband2018} (section \ref{sec_comp_work}).
-A more accurate, though more computationally demanding solution, is to wrap the optimisation step into an MCMC procedure \citep{Bardsley2012, Bardsley2018}.
+Whilst it is possible to specify a noise injection that produces exact inference in linear regression, there is difficulty in transferring this idea to more complex settings, such as NNs or classification.
+Directly applying the noise distribution from linear regression to NNs has had some empirical success, despite not reproducing the true posterior \citep{Lu2017, Osband2018} (section \ref{sec_comp_work}).
+A more accurate, though more computationally demanding solution, is to wrap the optimisation step in an MCMC procedure \citep{Bardsley2012, Bardsley2018}.

-Variants of this technique have been published under several names including randomise-then-optimise, randomised prior functions, and ensemble sampling.
-We refer to this family of procedures as \textit{randomised MAP sampling}.
+These works have been proposed under several names including randomise-then-optimise, randomised prior functions, and ensemble sampling.
+We refer to this family of procedures \textit{randomised MAP sampling} (RMS).